nesaku/BiblioReads/README.md

 ### How Do I Use This?
 There are two ways you can use BiblioReads:
-- Visit [biblioreads.netlify.app](biblioreads.netlify.app) and paste the GoodReads book url into the input box.
+1. Visit [biblioreads.netlify.app](biblioreads.netlify.app) and paste the GoodReads book url into the input box.
-Or
-- Prepend the Goodreads URL of any book page with `biblioreads.netlify.app/?path=`.
+2. Prepend the Goodreads URL of any book page with `biblioreads.netlify.app/?path=`.
 Then click the "Fetch Data" button.
 For example: '[www.goodreads.com/book/show/5907.The_Hobbit](https://www.goodreads.com/book/show/5907.The_Hobbit)' to '[biblioreads.netlify.app/?path=https://www.goodreads.com/book/show/5907.The_Hobbit](https://biblioreads.netlify.app/?path=https://www.goodreads.com/book/show/5907.The_Hobbit)'.

 ### How Does This Work? - Scraping
 Since Goodreads stopped issuing new developer keys for their [public developer API](https://www.goodreads.com/api) back in December of 2020 and plans to retire the current version of the their API which you can learn more about [here](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs).
 BiblioReads, goes to the Goodreads book page and scrapes the required content.